Caerhays Castle and Garden

 The Gardens at Caerhays

 The castle passed through generations of Williams family owners until it came to John Charles Williams.
-John Charles was an avid plant collector.
+John Charles was an avid plant collector and gave up his career in politics to focus on creating his garden.
 He sponsored plant hunting expeditions abroad, and these new plants were used to help create the gardens surrounding the castle.
 Many of the plants at Caerhays come from seeds acquired by two great Victorian plant hunters; George Forrest and EH Wilson, who travelled into the far reaches of China and the Himalayas in search of species unknown in Britain.